teropar/miningOptimizer/README.md

 Current hashrate, efficiency (hash/W) and power consumption are printed continuously on terminal.
 Program is reading the hashrate using a miner API and GPU power is read using Nvidia API (nvidia-smi).
 After the GPU test is completed, the best hashrate settings are set on the GPU.
 All the results can be saved also on a file for careful analysis as the best hashrate settings are not usually with best efficiency.

-Currently support these miners: t-rex, Phoenixminer, Nbminer
+Currently support these miners: t-rex, Phoenixminer, Nbminer, miniz

 The code will use 'nvidia-smi' and 'nvidia-settings' which should come with Nvidia drivers in Linux.
 The 'nvidia-settings' program is Linux only, so this code will run correctly ONLY in Linux!